 It will take a minimum of two weeks to obtain an interim clearance.

 Company that is trained and authorized to install manufacturer products.
-The ePACS wiring shall be installed by a systems integrator trained and authorized to install and wire the manufactured products.
+The ePACS wiring shall be installed by a Systems Integrator trained and authorized to install and wire the manufactured products.

-Company that has been successfully installing systems of equal size and complexity for a minimum of five (5) years.
-Submit a minimum of three (3) references.
+Company that has been successfully installing systems of equal size and complexity for a minimum of 5 years.
+Submit a minimum of 3 references.
 System references shall include projects where software and hardware installed is similar to the software and hardware proposed for this project.

-The systems integrator shall include all necessary labor, tools, equipment, and ancillary materials required to furnish and install a complete and operational access control and alarm monitoring system.
+The Systems Integrator shall include all necessary labor, tools, equipment, and ancillary materials required to furnish and install a complete and operational access control and alarm monitoring system.

 The extent of Enterprise Physical Access Control System work is defined to include, but not be limited to: